 Now you've come this far, you might be wondering what car will get you the best bang for your buck.
 You don't want a flashy company car if you're going to be shelling out a fortune on benefit in kind tax every month.

-If you're interested in a happy medium between electric and ICE, then the low emission Toyota Prius petrol hybrid is a winner.
-With a P11D value of just under £24,000 and a BIK rate of 22%, it's a great option.
+If you're interested in a happy medium between electric and ICE, then the low emission plug-in hybrid Kia Niro is a great choice.
+With a P11D value of £31,355, and emitting 31g CO2/km and a 36 mile electric range, it sits in the 12% BIK tax band for 2022-23.

-And if you're not ready to jump into the world of electrification just yet, the good old petrol Ford Focus comes in at just under £20,000 and a BIK rate of 25%.
+And if you're not ready to jump into the world of electrification just yet, the good old petrol Ford Focus Hatchback comes in at around £21,955 and a BIK rate of 22%.

 Armed with all this information, you can push your company to get a fiery car that doesn't break the bank (your bank).
-Check out our business leasing guide to see if a business contract hire deal would suit you.
+Check out our guide "how does business car leasing work" to see if it suits your business.